The Israel-Hamas War

 The IDF instructed civilians sheltering in the hospital to leave.
 Many were afraid of the chaotic conditions outside the hospital.
 Sources in Gaza said that one patient was killed and others wounded during the raid.

 The United States and other countries were pressuring Israel not to mount an offensive in Rafah.
-Responding to the pressure, Gantz said, “The world must know, and Hamas leaders must know — if by Ramadan [March 10] our hostages are not home, the fighting will continue everywhere, to include the Rafah area.”
-Netanyahu also said that even if a ceasefire was agreed to as part of a hostage deal, the Rafah operation would be conducted afterward.
+Responding to the pressure, Gantz said, “The world must know, and Hamas leaders must know — if by Ramadan [March 10] our hostages are not home, the fighting will continue everywhere, including the Rafah area.”
+Netanyahu also said that even if a ceasefire were agreed to as part of a hostage deal, the Rafah operation would be conducted afterward.

 As the IDF swept Khan Yunis, it discovered terrorists attempting to hide among civilians evacuating combat zones.
 It also completed its operation in Nasser Hospital, arresting 200 suspects.
 The IDF said it delivered food, water, medical supplies, infant formula, and a replacement generator to the hospital.